anirudhra/libpytunes/README.md

 # libpytunes

 Created by Liam Kaufman (liamkaufman.com)
+Modified by Anirudh Acharya

+This version should work in python3.
+You will need to install 'six' via pip.

-Contributions by Liam Kaufman (liamkaufman.com), Steven Miller (copart), dpchu, selftext, z4r, pschorf, Mathew Bramson (mbramson), Roger Filmyer (rfilmyer), cktse, Scot Hacker (shacker)
+Contributions by Liam Kaufman (liamkaufman.com), Steven Miller (copart), dpchu, selftext, z4r, pschorf, Mathew Bramson (mbramson), Roger Filmyer (rfilmyer), cktse, Scot Hacker (shacker), Anirudh Acharya

 **Before using libpytunes it is recommended that you backup your Itunes Library XML file.
 Use libpytunes at your own risk - there is no guarantee that it works or will not blow-up your computer!**